imagej/imagej.github.io/_pages/scripting/parameters.md

 For example, if we look at the [Greeting.py](https://github.com/scijava/scripting-jython/blob/scripting-jython-0.2.0/src/main/resources/script_templates/Python/Greeting.py) [template](/scripting/templates) supplied with Fiji:

-{% include github-embed org='scijava' repo='scripting-jython' branch='master' path='src/main/resources/script_templates/Intro/Greeting.py' %}
+{% include code org='scijava' repo='scripting-jython' branch='master' path='src/main/resources/script_templates/Intro/Greeting.py' %}

 We see that an input parameter `name` of type `String` is declared. `@Parameters` are handled automatically by the framework; if we run this script when the User Interface is available (e.g. from the script editor), the `name` parameter will automatically be harvested via a pop-up dialog: